Shagshag/prestashop-documentation/TreeToolbarButtonCore.md

 * Class name: TreeToolbarButtonCore
-* Namespace:
 * This is an **abstract** class

-* This class is defined in [classes/tree/TreeToolbarButton.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarButton.php#27)
+* This class is defined in [classes/tree/TreeToolbarButton.php line 27](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tree/TreeToolbarButton.php#L27)